 $570 from New York, or $800 from Seattle, to Tenerife North

 $75 per person, per night (double occupancy), buffet breakfast included

 $35 to $45 per person for dinner, not including beverages

 $30 per day on Tenerife, $40 per day on La Gomera (plus gas)

 insurance (medical, car, trip), meals & accommodation to/from the Canaries

 Your airfare will depend on the airline you choose and when you purchase.
 The accuracy of our estimates for accommodation and rental car will depend on ever-fluctuating exchange rates.
 Our scout fee will not change.

-You’ll pay for your accommodation through us, but you’ll pay only what we’re charged.
-All other costs—airfare, rental car, meals, etc.—you’ll pay directly.
+You’ll pay the deposit for accommodation through us.
+You’ll pay only what we’re charged.
+Then, by wire transfer or credit card, you’ll pay the hotel directly for the balance.
+All other costs (airfare, rental car, meals, etc.) you’ll pay directly.
 That’s what makes this trip affordable: There’s no markup on any of your expenses.

 You are responsible for booking and paying for your inter-island flights.
 As soon as we have a committed group of hikers, we’ll tell you specifically which flights to reserve with Binter, the local airline (www.bintercanarias.com/eng).

 We recommend you allow a full day to rest after arriving on Tenerife (TFN) and before flying to La Gomera (GMZ), where our group will convene.
 From Tenerife’s north airport, near the city of Santa Cruz de Tenerife, it’s a ten-minute taxi ride to San Cristóbal de La Laguna, where we recommend you stop over.